-Both customer and employee are roles that all of us play at one point or another.
-As customers, what do most of us do when problems, questions, and curiosities arise?
+Both ‘customer’ and ‘employee’ are roles that all of us play at one point or another.
+As customers, what do most of us do when problems, frequently asked questions, and curiosities arise?
+We look for an answer online.
 We ask Google, a search engine that now processes more than 40,000 search queries a second.

-Either way, we’re looking for expert, authoritative, and trustworthy answers.
-So, how to best serve E-A-T-worthy content to multiple audiences, across multiple channels, from a single knowledge base?
+Either way, we’re looking for expert, authoritative, and trustworthy answers along with opportunities for collaboration.
+So, how to best serve EAT-worthy content to multiple audiences, across multiple channels, from a single knowledge base?

 How to Create a “Knowledge When You Need It” Experience

 Today’s workplace is digital, but not necessarily intelligent.
-In environments with nascent knowledge management strategies, or inadequate knowledge base solutions, you’ll likely find employees spending a little too much time searching, too little time knowing.
+In environments with nascent knowledge management strategies , or inadequate knowledge base software, you’ll likely find employees spending a little too much time searching, too little time filling knowledge gaps .
 The employee is shaped to fit the digital workplace, instead of the other way around.

 The quality of a knowledge base article is in the eye of the beholder.
-While there are guidelines for creating content, it comes down to knowing what your customers need.
+While there are guidelines for creating knowledge base documents, it comes down to knowing what your customers need.
 Take the launch of hypothetical “Software 2.0,” for example.
 If your goal is to drive installs and adoption among a non-technical customer base, a fifty-page PDF user guide won’t help them much.
-Instead:
+Instead, do the following to create a good knowledge base:

-• Anticipate people’s needs and map content to those needs
+• Anticipate people’s needs and map your knowledge base content to those needs

-• Provide multiple ways for people to consume the same knowledge (text, graphic, video, etc.)
+• Provide multiple ways for people to consume the same organizational knowledge (text, graphic, video, etc.) to enhance user experience.

 2. Incorporate More Video

-People watch a billion hours of YouTube content every day.
+People stream 694,000 hours of YouTube content every minute.
 It’s where people go when they want to consume information.
 Why?
 Because it’s so much easier to watch a video when it’s time to fix, reset, learn, or get more out of something.
-Few people—especially younger demographics—prefer to read long-form articles.
+Few people — especially younger demographics—prefer to read long-form articles in a help center or company blog.

-It’s an easy fix, though: turn those knowledge base articles into corresponding videos that can be found by internet search, or embedded in various website experiences.
-These can be quick and to the point, as long as they give people the answers they’re looking for.
+It’s an easy fix: turn those knowledge base articles into corresponding videos that can be found by internet search, or embedded in various website experiences.
+These can be short and to the point.
+They give people the answers they’re looking for and provide an additional option for easy knowledge sharing.

-Here’s the approach I personally used while working as a technical writer at a previous employer:
+Here’s the content creation approach I personally used while working as a technical writer at a previous employer:

 Take the top 10 to 20 most-consulted articles by customers and employees and turn them into short videos.
 Embed them in articles and link the YouTube descriptions to the knowledge base homepage.

 You might need to collaborate with education services to satisfy any corporate branding requirements.
-But even quick and dirty YouTube videos are better than your customers getting answers from some kid in his garage.
-Be the official company word on a particular topic, while tapping into one of the world’s largest search engines to make that content available to a broader audience.
+But even quick and unpolished YouTube videos are better than your customers getting answers from an amateur.
+Establish yourself as the official voice on a particular topic, while tapping into one of the world’s largest search engines to make that content available to a broader audience.

 3. Optimize for Mobile